hstsethi/no-frills-dotfiles/readme.md

 The script provided there also demonstrates these principles such as combining sed expressions, avoiding temp files, and not writing error messages to stdout

-Another minimalist example of this is my [obfuscate-initials](https://github.com/hstsethi/obfuscate-initials) project, which uses print to output valid YAML, which can be piped to yq to convert to other formats, if required.
+Another minimalist example of this is my [anonymize-initials](https://github.com/hstsethi/anonymize-initials) project, which uses print, instead of external library, to output valid YAML, which can be piped to yq to convert to other formats, if required.
+It also avoids unneccessary processes, such as of regex, by advocating for tr over sed.